rmccrear/level-4-course-content/week-4-coffee-shop-frontend/day-2/assignment.md

 ---

 ## **6. Products Page**
+- in `src/pages/products/index.jsx`, create a layout for the products page.
 - Use the `ProductCard` component to display a list of products.
 - Create mock data for products and iterate over them using `.map()`.